 Specific areas of height and tenderness and increased electrical activity on the ear predicted specific areas of the body where some pain or dysfunction would be identified whereas areas of the body which were free of symptoms corresponded to non-active points on the ear.

-The ear points can be treated with needles, or without needles using electrical stimulation or small pellets or seeds applied with tape and pressed to stimulate the points.
+The ear points can be treated with needles, or without needles using electrical stimulation, if your particular practitioner provides this service, or small pellets or seeds applied with tape and pressed to stimulate the points.